sagir-ansari/APIFramework/README.md

 # jmeter-ant

-A Simple Ant project for JMeter Performance Test
+A Simple Ant project for JMeter API Test

 # Pre-Requisite
 * Java 1.7 or above